Getting Started Guide

 - Audit International Set-Up (hreflang) – Find common errors and issue with hreflang annotations in HTML, via HTTP Header or in XML Sitemaps at scale.

-- Analyse PageSpeed – Connect to the PSI API for Lighthouse metrics, speed opportunities, diagnostics and Chrome User Experience Report (CrUX) data at scale.
+- Analyse PageSpeed & Core Web Vitals – Connect to the PSI API for Core Web Vitals (CrUX field data), Lighthouse metrics, speed opportunities and diagnostics at scale.

 We have also compiled a list of some of the most popular features.